Ozbek Han Mosque

-The Ozbek Han Mosque (Özbek Han Camisi; Özbek Han Camii) is a mosque in Staryi Krym, Crimea.
+The Ozbek Han Mosque (Özbek Han Camisi) is a mosque in Staryi Krym, Crimea.
 The Ozbek Han Mosque is the oldest mosque in Crimea, built during the reign of Özbeg Khan in 1314.

 History

 Until the 14th century Staryi Krym was known as Solkhat, a prospering city during the reign of the Golden Horde.
 Early Crimean Khans had their capital in Solkhat until the first part of the 16th century, when the capital was moved to Bakhchisaray, and Solkhat gradually lost its importance as a cultural and economic center.